dydxprotocol/v4-documentation/pages/guides/orderbook_stream.md

 This feature can be enabled via a command line flag (--grpc-streaming-enabled=true) when starting your full node.
 This feature can only be used on non validating full nodes and when grpc is also enabled.

+Further, please ensure your full node binary is v3.0.1, or v4.0.1 when it becomes available on April 8th.

 ## Request / Response

 To subscribe to the stream, the client can send a 'StreamOrderbookUpdatesRequest' specifying the clob pair ids to subscribe to.